+We serve residents and visitors in Seward and Moose Pass, Alaska.
 We offer high quality medical care for a variety of illnesses and conditions.
 We specialize in caring for the entire family – from the very young to the very old.

 Our mission is to identify and serve the healthcare needs of our community by providing quality, affordable services and promoting wellness, prevention, and partnerships.